Beauty and the Beast (1991 film): Critical response

 Some critics were more reserved in their praise.
-Film critic Dave Kehr described the film as "adequate holiday entertainment for children and their more indulgent parents" but lacking the technical mastery and emotional depth of Disney's earlier work.
-Owen Gleiberman said that although the film delivers nearly everything "you want-and expect-from a new animated feature by Walt Disney Studios", Beauty and the Beast lacks the heart and yearning of earlier efforts, deeming the Beast in particular underdeveloped.
+Dave Kehr described the film as "adequate holiday entertainment for children" but lacking the technical mastery and emotional depth of Disney's earlier work.
+Owen Gleiberman said that although the film delivers nearly everything one would want and expect from an animated Disney film, Beauty and the Beast lacks the heart and yearning of earlier efforts, deeming the Beast in particular underdeveloped.
 Animation historian Michael Barrier commented on Belle's character, noting that her intellect seems more symbolic—"hanging out with books" rather than engaging deeply with them—but acknowledged that the film pushes closer to the challenges tackled by the finest Walt Disney features.
 Cultural and thematic observations also stood out among scholars.
 David Whitley noted that Belle's independence marked a departure from earlier Disney heroines, as she was largely free from domestic chores and embodied a modern adolescent's undefined role.
 Whitley also highlighted the film's feminist undertones, critical view of Gaston's chauvinism, and the cyborg-like portrayal of the enchanted servants.
 Eric Smoodin reflected on how the film merges traditional fairy tales with feminism and technological innovation, suggesting its "greatness could be proved in terms of technology, narrative, or even politics."